Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 Events are used in different scenarios in the platform.

 - **Instance Events** - Events that happen on a given instance.
   It could be created, saved, ++ This is stored to cosmos DB.
 The number of details in these events is higher than we would put on an event feed.
+See [Instance Events](https://docs.altinn.studio/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/storage/#instanceevent) in Storage
 - **Application logic events** - These are events where app developers could implement logic to get a specific behavior.
   Calculation, validation ++ This type of event is probably not relevant to push to the event feed.